google/starlark-rust/README.md

-as an extension which is not specified in [the official Starlark specification](https://github.com/bazelbuild/starlark/blob/master/spec.md), but note that this is just an insertion-order-preserving set, and does not have optimisations for nesting as can be found in the starlark Java implemnetation's [depset](https://docs.bazel.build/versions/master/skylark/lib/depset.html) implementation.
+as an extension which is not specified in [the official Starlark specification](https://github.com/bazelbuild/starlark/blob/master/spec.md), but note that this is just an insertion-order-preserving set, and does not have optimisations for nesting as can be found in the starlark Java implementation's [depset](https://docs.bazel.build/versions/master/skylark/lib/depset.html) implementation.
 It uses signed 64-bit integers.

 ## Usage